 Cons / The company isn't very transparent with its monitoring and device pricing.

 Verdict / ADT competes with the best home security systems by offering a relatively fair contract and excellent equipment, though its pricing isn't particularly transparent.

-It's little surprise that ADT is a well-known name in home security; the company's been around since 1874.
+It's little surprise that ADT is a well-known name in home security systems; the company's been around since 1874.
 This kind of longevity comes from continually innovating and adapting to stay competitive.
 The company has fairly competitive contract terms, numerous customer support resources and excellent equipment.
-All of this comes together to help ADT earn our Top Ten Reviews Bronze Award for home security systems.

 - Monthly Monitoring Fee